ITPUG/2016.pgday.it/content/pages/partnership-en.rst

 * Great visibility on the event homepage.
 Your logo will include a link to your website;
 * Welcome desk (table) at the registration area where you can distribute materials and interact with the attendees;
 * Promotional material in the conference folders for registered attendees (two A4 size sheets);
-* List of attendees who have authorized TODO ;
+* Record of conference attendees who agreed to pass over their own data;
 * Permission to use the title "PGDay.IT 2016 Diamond Partner";
 * Permission to use the "PGDay.IT 2016 Diamond Partner" logo on your website in the manner provided;
 * 5 free conference tickets.